Gopiballavpur

-Gopiballavpur is a town and a gram panchayat in the Gopiballavpur I CD block in the Jhargram subdivision of the Jhargram district of West Bengal, India.
+Gopiballavpur (/bn/) is a town and a gram panchayat in the Gopiballavpur I CD block in the Jhargram subdivision of the Jhargram district of West Bengal, India.

 History

 Earlier this area was a part of Mayurbhanj princely state.
 The place was earlier known as Kashipur.
 Shyamananda Mahaprabhu, a prominent figure in the Vaishnava sect, was being commanded by Shrimati Radha Rani to travel and carry the holy waters of Yamuna to this place and establish a temple since then the village is named after Gopiballav (Sri Krishna).
 Kashipur came to be known as Gopiballavpur since then.
 The village houses this old temple since 1400 and its being run and administered by Vaishnava Goswami families since then.
 Currently the Mahant is the head of the temple.

 The temple is known as Shri Radha Govinda Mandir and known to the vaishnavas as "Gupta Vrindavan".
 It houses the idols of Shri Radha Govind Ji and Smt.
 Radha Rani along with idols of Jagannatha Mahaprabhu, Balabhadra and Subadhra.
 An annual Car Festival (Ratha Yatra) is held every year.
 Gopiballabpur also houses ancient Mahadev Temple where Gajan Mela is held every year.
 Besides Gajon, Chorok Mela, Snan Jatra, Jhulon Jatra are prominent festivals in the area.
 The chou dancers from Odisha are brought every year to give performances to audience in these fairs.